 Different Reasons We Feel Shame #1

-We may also feel Shame #1 when we assume, incorrectly, that we are worthless because of makes or failures we have made in our life.
+We may also feel Shame #1 when we assume, incorrectly, that we are worthless because of mistakes or failures we have made in our life.

 No one like mistakes and failures, but most of us understand theoretically that we are not shameful for making mistakes or failing.
 Nevertheless, we may feel worthless because of our mistakes and failures even though technically we know we are not.
 If we are not able to recognize and overcome such feelings, they may become deep-seated beliefs that erode our sense of worthiness and dignity.